ultralytics/ultralytics/docs/integrations/openvino.md

 1. **Performance**: OpenVINO delivers high-performance inference by utilizing the power of Intel CPUs, integrated and discrete GPUs, and FPGAs.
 2. **Support for Heterogeneous Execution**: OpenVINO provides an API to write once and deploy on any supported Intel hardware (CPU, GPU, FPGA, VPU, etc.).
 3. **Model Optimizer**: OpenVINO provides a Model Optimizer that imports, converts, and optimizes models from popular deep learning frameworks such as PyTorch, TensorFlow, TensorFlow Lite, Keras, ONNX, PaddlePaddle, and Caffe.
-4. **Pre-optimized Libraries**: OpenVINO includes optimized calls for computer vision (CV) standards, including OpenCV, OpenCL kernels, and more.
-5. **Flexibility**: OpenVINO is compatible with pre-trained deep learning models and algorithms from the Open Model Zoo.
-6. **Ease of Use**: The toolkit comes with more than 20 pre-trained models, and supports another 20+ public and custom models (including YOLOv8).
+4. **Ease of Use**: The toolkit comes with more than [80 tutorial notebooks](https://github.com/openvinotoolkit/openvino_notebooks) (including [YOLOv8 optimization](https://github.com/openvinotoolkit/openvino_notebooks/tree/main/notebooks/230-yolov8-optimization)) teaching different aspects of the toolkit.

 ## OpenVINO Export Structure